CyrilleB79/charInfo/readme.md

 ## Change log

+### Version 1.9

+* On Windows lock screen, the script to review the current character can now operate normally (single, double or triple press).
+* Drops compatibility with NVDA below 2022.2.2.
+The last version compatible with NVDA 2019.3 is the [1.8][downloadVersion1.8].

 ### Version 1.8

 * Update to Unicode 14.0.
 * Compatibility with NVDA 2022.1.
 * Drops compatibility with NVDA below 2019.3.
+The last version compatible with NVDA 2017.3 is the [1.7][downloadVersion1.7].
 * The release is now performed thanks to a GitHub action instead of appVeyor.
 * Update localizations.